Want the perfect workout program?Take Quiz

 As long as you follow everything else in this article, you will still be making great progress.
 Moreover, as long as you are eating healthy foods, you will be making progress.

 Cut out sweets and sugars, lower your carb intake, and eat more vegetables.
 It will be hard at first if you are currently not eating such a healthy diet.
 Again, your stomach will scream for those sweets and junk food, but if you stick to your guns for a week, those cravings will go away.
+If you want more information on following a healthy, balanced plan, take a look at our article on the 80 20 rule diet.

 To wrap this up, for RULE #4, both intermittent fasting and eating smaller meals more often each day are smart ways to maintain a healthy metabolism.
 The choice is yours.